aleon1220/kiwiki/regex/readme.md

 # Regex Notes and Cheat sheet

-/[]/ is a character class that allows us to find any matching characters in the string.
+`/[]/` is a character class that allows us to find any matching characters in the string.
 The character(s) in the character class acts as a delimiter.
 When a match is found, the characters in the string are divided/split.

 The `.` matches any one character followed or preceded by any character in the character class.

+- Use groups with parentheses `(group of regex)`

 ## Tips